-- (1) In order to encourage increased participation and the sustainable growth of the small business sector, the unbundling of larger projects into smaller, more manageable, contracts are encouraged provided that such unbundling is in accordance with legislative provisions including CIDB and EPWP - (2) Unbundling must however be considered in the context of: - (i) economies of scale being lost;
+- (1) In order to encourage increased participation and the sustainable growth of the small business sector, the unbundling of larger projects into smaller, more manageable, contracts is encouraged provided that such unbundling is in accordance with legislative provisions including CIDB and EPWP. - (2) Small enterprises can participate in two ways in procurement, i.e by contracting directly or as subcontractors.